CharleneMcKeown/DevOps-and-Containers/README.md

 Once your resources are deployed, we need to make a note of some of the resource names.
 We will use these when creating our CI/CD pipeline in VSTS.
 Make sure you note down:

--Your Container registry name
+* Your Container registry name
--Your SQL Server name
+* Your SQL Server name

 ## Create a VSTS account and generate a demo project